NA-Artwork/WebTech/readme.txt

     a.
 Custom made music in intro.html
     b.
 Long animation in javascript creating a paint like feature
     c. animations gradually darkens so that it appears like the paint is drying
-  2. info.html
+  2. info.html (where user can see the entire picture instead of a rectangular thumbnail)
     a. image enlarging
       i. darkens the background
       ii. has an exit button
       iii. appears gradually so that it does not come abruptly